English Orientation Packet

 ACCOUNTING

 A money account is set up for each inmate entering the facility.
 All cash in the inmate’s possession at the time of booking is placed in this inmate money account.
-Additional funds may be added to an inmate account via the internet (www.ezmoneyload.com), telephone (888-497-2387), or kiosk (PCF lobby).
+Additional funds may be added to an inmate account via the internet (www.jailatm.com), telephone (877-810-0914), or kiosk (PCF lobby).
 Deposits at the kiosk may be made with cash, credit card, or debit card.
 Money in the account can be used for commissary purchases, medical expenses, approved mail orders, or to post bail.
-Money orders, cashier’s checks, cash, and credit cards are all accepted for bail (depending on bail requirements).
-Bail may also be paid via the internet (www.ezonlinebail.com).
+Cashier’s checks, cash, and credit cards are all accepted for bail (depending on bail requirements).
+Bail may also be paid via the internet (www.gettingout.com), telephone (866-516-0115).
 Personal checks are not accepted.
 Inmates cannot transfer this money to other inmates.

 BARBER

 Inmates will be allowed access to barber services at the discretion of the staff.
 Local area barbers will be available for this service at least once a week.
-The cost of the haircut ($10.00) will be deducted from the inmates’ cash account.
+The cost of the haircut ($12.00) will be deducted from the inmates’ cash account.
 Indigent inmates may receive haircuts but will still be charged, placing their account into a negative balance.
 Inmates may be eligible for haircuts after 30 days of consecutive incarceration, and every two months thereafter.
 State inmate haircuts are $2.00, State workers(kitchen and road crew) may receive one haircut every 30 days, all other State inmates may receive one haircut every 90 days.
-ICE inmates may receive a haircut at ICE’s expense once a month.
-A mustache and/or beard trim is $3.00.
+A mustache and/or beard trim is $5.00.
 Barber services will typically be scheduled on Tuesdays from 1:15 pm to 5:30 pm.

 CLASSIFICATION